Markets, Innovation & Design

 Beyond these core MIDE courses, all MIDE majors must choose three program-related electives.

 The MIDE program is designed to be sufficiently flexible to enable students to pursue a wide range of interests and career scenarios, such as work in market research, brand management, marketing management, public relations, communications, product design, global consumer culture and issues of innovation.
 Therefore, besides taking the MIDE core (the four courses noted above), students are required to choose, with consultation and approval from their faculty adviser, three program-related electives from courses available elsewhere at the University, outside the Freeman College of Management.
 These choices will depend on what makes the most sense given a student's underlying interests.
-For example, a student contemplating a career in advertising might select three electives courses, such as Introduction to Visual Culture, Film Production, Popular Culture, Political Economy of Media & Advertising, Digital Photography, or Introduction to Creative Writing.
+For example, a student contemplating a career in advertising might select three elective courses, such as Introduction to Visual Culture, Film Production, Popular Culture, Political Economy of Media & Advertising, Digital Photography, or Introduction to Creative Writing.
 The essential idea behind this loose elective structure is to give students the latitude to delve further into their own intellectual interests in relation to the program’s learning objectives.
 These program-related electives enable students (with the help of their advisers) to apply a more specialized and individualized signature to their program of study.
 This feature, too, is part of the creativity and innovation embedded in the MIDE program.

 Culminating Experience